NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Further Considerations

 Additionally, the framework operates within specific conceptual boundaries defined by the training data.
 As a supervised method, {\methodname} relies on the specific privacy norms defined during training and is not inherently designed to detect violations outside this pre-defined threat model, placing the onus on the deployer to comprehensively define the privacy directive.
-In addition, these probes target specific and singular/combinations of very closely related notions of harm and well-defined superpositions thereof, and may suffer where the class of attacks being studied seek to achieve significantly heterogeneous aims, such as in mosaic attacks benchmarks like \emph{Fractured SORRYBench})~\cite{priyanshu2024fracturedsorrybenchframeworkrevealingattacks} which may be similar in the manner in which they are mounted, but may target significantly different goals (ranging from unqualified legal/medical advice, propaganda creation, criminal advice, to harmful language and explicit content).
+In addition, these probes target specific and singular/combinations of very closely related notions of harm and well-defined superpositions thereof, and may suffer where the class of attacks being studied seek to achieve significantly heterogeneous aims, such as in mosaic attacks benchmarks like like \emph{Fractured SORRYBench})~\cite{priyanshu2024fracturedsorrybenchframeworkrevealingattacks} which may be similar in the manner in which they are mounted, but may target significantly different goals (ranging from unqualified legal/medical advice, propaganda creation, criminal advice, to harmful language and explicit content).
 Future investigations should focus on training and deploying ensembles of probes trained on each threat category/attack goal type separately and obtain larger datasets (than the ones used in the paper) with a number of prompt trajectories sufficient for non-trivial train-test splits to ensure robust safety and utility guarantees.
-These probes can form the basis of multi-head filters that filter for several alignment desiderata in tandem or by activating a subset of heads depending upon the context-of-operation and requirements of the agentic deployment, as discussed below.
+These probes can form the basis of multi-head filters that filter for several alignment desiderata in tandem or by activating a subset of heads depending upon the context-of-operation and requirements of the agentic deployment, as discussed in the appendix.
+Furthermore, while \methodname{} filters offer excellent filtering accuracy with minimal utility tradeoff, they may be supplemented by employing additional output guardrails or elevating flagged instances to an LLM supervisor to handle the limited cases of unflagged attack prompts/trajectories and alleviate utility tradeoffs.